yaninsanity/CalCraze/README.md

 - **Google Translate API:** For automatic language translation.
 - **Open Source Community:** For inspiring creativity and innovation.

-🌟 Enjoy the thrill of mental math with CalcRaze!
+🌟 Enjoy the thrill of mental math with CalCraze!
 Test your skills, challenge your friends, and become a formula master! 🌟